lauripalonen/painikepeli/README.md

 Log in to your [MongoDB account](https://www.mongodb.com/cloud) or create a new one.
 Build a new cluster and as a connection method, choose *"Connect your Application"* and copy the connection string (begins with "mongodb+srv://...").

 **Environment variables**
 Configuration file in backend/utils/config.js expects a .env file in backend root.
-Create .env in backend/ and add four variables to it:
+Create .env to backend/ and write following four variables to it:
 - `MONGODB_URI=mongodb+srv://<your_credentials>@<db_address>/<collection_name>?retryWrites=true&w=majority` (use the copied connection string here)
 - `MONGODB_TEST_URI=mongodb+srv://<your_credentials>s@<db_address>/<test_collection_name>retryWrites=true&w=majority`
 - `PORT=3001` (or port of your choice)